tientrinh21/exchangelicious/uni-data/data/norway-ntnu.md

 - Make sure you are **eligible** for the course.
 Check if the course requires _previous knowledge_ and is taught in English.
 You can choose courses at any faculty or department, as long as you are qualified and eligible for it:

-  - If a course has *<u>recommended</u> previous knowledge,* the course is generally open to exchange students, but it is the students' responsibility to ensure they are academically equipped able to understand/follow the course content.
+  - If a course has *++recommended++ previous knowledge,* the course is generally open to exchange students, but it is the students' responsibility to ensure they are academically equipped able to understand/follow the course content.

-  - If a course has *<u>required</u> previous knowledge*, the student must have documented academic experience equivalent to the 'required courses' listed on the course page.
+  - If a course has *++required++ previous knowledge*, the student must have documented academic experience equivalent to the 'required courses' listed on the course page.

 - Specific conditions: